CodyHai/HoundMedia/README.md

 A HashMap<String, User> that includes: Username, Password, A 3D array of Day[][][], where each day contains a list of Media objects

 How It Works:
 When users register or modify their media, the application updates the in-memory map and immediately writes to users.db.
 When the application restarts, it automatically loads all users from users.db.

-Serialization Classes:
-User, Day, and Media classes all implement Serializable.